Publication Ethics Statement

 Ethical Guidelines for Journal Publication

 The publication of articles in the peer-reviewed Teosofi: Jurnal Tasawuf dan Pemikiran Islam is an essential building block in the development of a coherent and respected body of scientific knowledge.
 It is a direct reflection of the quality of the authors’ work and the institutions that support them.
 This statement on Publication Ethics and Malpractice Statement compromises the ethical guidelines for all parties involved in the act of publication: the author, the journal editor, the peer reviewer, the publisher, and the reader/society.
-Aqidah and Islamic Philosophy Study Program, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the publisher, the editors, and members of the editorial board of Teosofi: Jurnal Tasawuf dan Pemikiran Islam, take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.
+Department of Aqidah and Islamic Philosophy, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya Indonesia, as the publisher, the editors, and members of the editorial board of Teosofi: Jurnal Tasawuf dan Pemikiran Islam, take duties of guardianship over all stages of publishing seriously and recognize their ethical responsibilities.

 There will be no processing fee entitled to the submission and the publication of selected articles in Teosofi: Jurnal Tasawuf dan Pemikiran Islam.
 The journal is also committed to ensure that advertising, reprinting, or other commercial revenue have no impact or influence on editorial decisions.
-In addition, Aqidah and Islamic Philosophy Study Program, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya, as the co-publisher, and Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.
+In addition, Department of Aqidah and Islamic Philosophy, Faculty of Ushuluddin and Philosophy, Sunan Ampel State Islamic University Surabaya Indonesia, as the co-publisher, and the Editorial Board of the journal will assist in the communication with other journals and/or publishers where this is useful and necessary.

 Teosofi: Jurnal Tasawuf dan Pemikiran Islam applies the COPE' forms and ethical guidelines for peer-reviewers.
 The journal performs double-blind review, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 Thus, full name(s) of the author(s) must be omitted from the manuscript to guarantee the blind review process.
 The author’s information and affiliation appear only in the submission form and the final production of the selected manuscript.